Shuaib-8/DAND-AB-testing-project/README.md

 #### Datasets

-The dataset I used to compose an A/B test came in this form containing six columns:
+The dataset I used to compose an A/B test came in this form containing five columns:

 |user_id   |timestamp   |group   |landing_page   |converted   |
 |--:|--:|--:|---|---|